xieyuheng/x-server/STYLE-GUIDE.md

 If you must, explain them before using.

-# Open v.s. closed types
+# Open vs. closed types

-Beware of open v.s. closed types.
+Beware of open vs. closed types.

 We use object-oriented style for open types, and use functional style for closed types.